Still: The Journal

 Still: The Journal acquires First Electronic Rights and Non-exclusive Archival Rights.
 Upon publication, all other rights revert to the author.
 Please credit Still: The Journal as first publisher if you reprint elsewhere; we like seeing our name in print, too.
 Still reserves the right to reprint work at a later date if we have the opportunity to occasionally make a print anthology and want to include your work.

-If you are interested in pitching a book review, an interview, artwork, collaborations, or a Still Life feature related to the climate theme, please contact us by email at email@example.com
+If you are interested in pitching a book review, an interview, artwork, photography, collaborations, or a Still Life feature, please contact us by email at email@example.com